syeehyn/hinreddit/writeups/report_ck3.md

 ### Metrics

 Since we are performing binary classification, `True Positive, True Negative` plays a more crutial role in our classification model.
 Also, our label is extremely unblanced with few positive labels and much more negative labels.
-Becuse graph technique will be significantly influenced (invalided) by traditional balancing data technique like over-sampling and under-sampling, we will be evaluate our model with fowllowing metrics: `Recall, AUC, and Precision`.
+Becuse graph technique will be significantly influenced (invalided) by traditional balancing data technique like over-sampling and under-sampling, we will be evaluate our model with fowllowing metrics: `Recall, and Precision`.
 To catch more potential hateful posts, we favor Racall over Precision.

 ### Baseline Model

 We use Logistic Regression, Random Forest, and Gradient Boost Classifier to train our models based on the features `['num_comments', 'subreddit', 'score', 'length', 'title_length']` and classify whether a post is hateful.

-`num_comment`: number of comments for each post `subreddit`: the subreddit that the post belongs to `score`: the upvote score that the post receives `length`: the length of text body of the post `title_length`: the length of the title
+- `num_comment`: number of comments for each post
+- `subreddit`: the subreddit that the post belongs to
+- `score`: the upvote score that the post receives
+- `length`: the length of text body of the post
+- `title_length`: the length of the title

 ### Hinreddit